devzendo/transputer-emulator/README.md

 ## Building
 To build, cd to the top level directory (where this README.md is) and do:

-On windows: `vcvarsall.bat` as shown above
+On windows: `vcvarsall.bat` as shown above.

-Then for all desktop builds:
+Then for desktop builds (e.g. macOS - adjust for Windows):

+Using CMake directly:
+setup:
+  `mkdir -p target/classes`
+  `cp src/main/resources/* target/classes`
+  edit `target/classes/version.cpp` and change `${project.version}` to the version shown near the top of pom.xml
+generate:
+  `mkdir cmake-build-debug`
+  `cd cmake-build-debug`
+  `cmake -G "Unix Makefiles" -D NOCROSS=true /path/to/transputer-emulator` `cd ..`
+compile:
+  `cmake --build cmake-build-debug --target all`
+test:
+  `ctest --test-action Test --parallel 8 --verbose`

+Using the Maven wrapper:
+setup/generate/compile:
   `mvn clean compile -P build`
+test:
+  `mvn test -P build`
+package:
+  `mvn package -P build`

 NOTE: if you have a test failure from testfilesystem, set the TMPDIR environment variable to /tmp.

 For Raspberry Pi Pico:
   `mvn -DCROSS=PICO clean compile -P build`

-This will:
+The Maven build will:
  * download all dependencies and plugins (quite a few of these),
  * create the version number header (the version is controlled by the maven pom.xml)
  * creates the shared library code that contains the project version, in the target/classes directory, then